symbolicdata/symbolicdata.github.io/OntoWiki.md

 [OntoWiki](http://aksw.org/Projects/OntoWiki.html) is one of the man projects of the [Agile Knowledge Engineering and Semantic Web (AKSW) Group](http://aksw.org).

--  More Information how to [use the OntoWiki](Using.Ontowiki.md "wikilink") within your own projects.

 #### The OntoWiki Problem sheet

 ##### There are several security problems with bot attacks reported